YunchaoYang/ppiclF-doc/_sources/user/external.rst.txt

 Initialization Subroutines
 ^^^^^^^^^^^^^^^^^^^^^^^^^^
 The following subroutines are only to be called once at the begining of a simulation.
 Note that every routine does not need to be called.
 The actual subroutines called at setup are problem dependent.
-However, the subroutines **ppiclf_comm_InitMPI** and **ppiclf_solve_InitParticle** must be called at least once at initialization.
+However, the subroutines **ppiclf_comm_InitMPI** and **ppiclf_solve_InitParticle** must be called at least once at initialization for every case.

 ..
 ..